Know More, Know Clearer: A Meta-Cognitive Framework for Knowledge Augmentation in Large Language Models: Preliminaries

 \subsection{Meta-Cognition: Foundations and Empirical Laws}

 \textbf{Conceptual Foundations of Meta-cognition.} Meta-cognition, a concept pioneered by~\citeauthor{flavell1979metacognition}, is defined as “cognition about cognition”, encompassing two critical dimensions: \textit{monitoring} (assessing one's own knowledge accuracy) and \textit{control} (regulating behavior based on such assessments).
+This framework was originally developed to characterize human cognitive development, yet its core principles map naturally onto the behavioral patterns observed in LLMs.
 In LLMs, this duality translates into a mechanism of internal governance: \textit{monitoring} enables an introspective scrutiny of latent cognitive states, while \textit{control} facilitates the self-regulatory adjustment of cognitive processes~\cite{ji2025language}.
 Ideally, this loop allows the model to identify its understanding boundaries and ensure that external behaviors remain congruent with internal cognitive capacities.

 \textbf{Discovery of the Structural Decay Law.} To quantify meta-cognitive capacity, we examine the relationship between internal signals and empirical performance.
 We define the Uncertainty ($\mathcal{U}$) as the sequence-level average negative log-likelihood (NLL)~\cite{aichberger2024rethinking}.
 For a generated reasoning path $y = \{x_1, x_2, \dots, x_T\}$, $\mathcal{U}$ is formulated as: